nushankodikara/dokeep/README.md

 # Dokeep: The Intelligent Document Library
 [![Docker Image](https://github.com/nushankodikara/dokeep/actions/workflows/docker-publish.yaml/badge.svg)](https://github.com/nushankodikara/dokeep/actions/workflows/docker-publish.yaml)

 Dokeep is a self-hosted document management system built with Go and Python.
 It allows you to upload, analyze, and search your documents with ease.
-The system automatically performs OCR on your files, extracts dates, and allows for powerful searching across all your content.
+The system uses a chain of AI services to perform OCR, extract key metadata, and intelligently tag and summarize your content.

 ## Features

--   **Multi-Format Upload:** Supports PDF, JPG, and PNG documents.
+-   **Multi-Format Upload:** Supports PDF, JPG, and PNG documents with a drag-and-drop interface.
+-   **Duplicate File Detection:** Prevents duplicate documents by checking the hash of file contents.
 -   **Automatic OCR:** All uploaded documents are automatically scanned to extract their text content.
+-   **AI-Powered Analysis (via Ollama):**
--   **Intelligent Date Extraction:** Automatically finds and sets the document's creation date from its content.
+    -   **Intelligent Date Extraction:** Automatically finds and sets the document's creation date from its content, understanding formats like "January 1st, 2023".
+    -   **Automatic Tagging:** A two-stage process first uses a classic ML model for initial tags, which are then refined by an LLM for higher accuracy.
+    -   **Automatic Summarization:** If you don't provide a summary, the LLM will generate a concise one for you.
 -   **Powerful Search:** Full-text search across titles, summaries, extracted content, and tags.
--   **Tag Management:** Organize your documents with custom tags.
 -   **Secure Authentication:** User accounts with Two-Factor Authentication (TOTP) for enhanced security.
 -   **Dockerized Environment:** Comes with a full Docker and Docker Compose setup for easy deployment.
--   **CI/CD Ready:** Includes a GitHub Actions workflow to automatically build and publish Docker images.
+-   **CI/CD Ready:** Includes a GitHub Actions workflow to automatically build and publish Docker images for all services.

 ## Tech Stack

 -   **Backend:** Go
 -   **Frontend:** Templ (Go-based HTML templating), TailwindCSS, Alpine.js
--   **Microservice:** Python (FastAPI) for OCR, date extraction, and machine learning tasks.
+-   **OCR & ML Service:** Python (FastAPI) for OCR, initial date extraction, and classic ML-based tagging.
+-   **LLM Service:** Python (FastAPI) for advanced analysis, using **Ollama** to run the `qwen2:0.5b` model.
 -   **Database:** SQLite
 -   **Containerization:** Docker & Docker Compose